coveo-labs/coveo-slack-integration/readme.md

    Insert it only in the `.env` file (`COVEO_API_KEY`).
 Also put the `COVEO_ORG` in the `.env` file.

+   If you want to use those two variables in your Slack configuration.
+Add them as url parameters to your slack calls like: `?org=YOUR_ORG&apiKey=YOUR_API_KEY`.

 ### Create Channel dimension in Coveo platform

 To report on the Channel used in the requests, we need to add a [Dimension](https://docs.coveo.com/en/1522/).